How your teen can get into uni without an ATAR

 The SNAP access scheme is designed to increase access to tertiary study for students from partnered schools by giving them priority entry to RMIT courses.
 If your teen goes to a SNAP partnered high school this means that they may have a higher chance of being accepted for study at RMIT.

 With so many ways into RMIT, your teen is sure to land their dream degree.
-If you’re looking for more information about getting into uni without an ATAR, you’ll find everything you need on the RMIT unscored VCE and VCAL page
+If you’re looking for more information about non-ATAR options, university pathways and everything in between, you’ll find everything you need on the RMIT unscored VCE and VM page

 Story: Jacob Johnston